Reporting Alleged Research Misconduct and Animal Protocol Violations

 What should be reported?

-All members of the USM community should report observed, suspected, or apparent research misconduct to the Research Integrity Officer (RIO).
+All members of the USM community should report observed, suspected, or apparent research misconduct, or protocol violation involving the use of animals in research to the Research Integrity Officer (RIO).

-What if I am unsure if it is actually Research Misconduct?
+What if I am unsure if it is actually Research Misconduct or an Animal Protocol Violation?

-If you are unsure whether a suspected incident falls within the definition of research misconduct you can contact the RIO to discuss it hypothetically.
+If you are unsure whether a suspected incident falls within the definition of research misconduct or animal protocol violation you can contact the RIO to discuss it hypothetically.

 Who should I report to?